 - If the range is to be connected to house piping with flexible or semi-rigid metal appliance connector, connector nuts MUST NOT be connected directly to pipe threads. - The appliance connector must be installed by using the proper flare union adapters with the connector.
 Cutoff valve, appliance connector and adapters are not supplied with the range.
-Because hard piping restricts movement of the range, the use of a CSA International-certified flexible metal appliance connector is recommended unless local codes require a hard-piped connection.
-In Canada, flexible connectors must be single wall metal connectors no longer than 6 feet in length. - Install a manual shutoff valve in the gas line 3 in an easily accessible location outside of the range.
-Be sure you know how and where to shut off the gas supply to the range. - Tighten all connections as necessary to prevent gas leakage in the range or supply line. - Check alignment of valves after connecting the range to the gas supply to be sure the manifold pipe has not been moved.
-A misalignment could cause the valve knob stem to rub on the control panel, resulting in a gas leak at the valve.
+(Because solid pipe restricts moving the range, we recommend use of A.G.A. certified flexible tubing.)
+In Canada, flexible connectors must be single wall metal connectors no longer than 6 feet in length. - Install a manual shutoff valve in the gas line in an easily accessible location outside of the range.
+Be sure you know how and where to shut off the gas supply to the range. - Check for leaks.
+After connecting the range to gas, check the system for leaks with a liquid leak detector at all joints and connections.